 (but originally from Wisconsin!)

-My backsplash tiles are an Italian crackled glass tile.
+My backsplash tiles are Italian crackled glass tiles.
 My goal in finding the right cover plates was to be able

 to duplicate the color of the tile and the crackle finish.
 The Arnev product provided the perfect solution!

 I applied a crackle glaze to the back of the cover plates and then paint them. that matched the color of the tile.
 When they dried,

 it was as if they had been custom-made for my kitchen.